stuff26/PvZ2-Helper-Functions-2.0/README.md

 ### Convert XFL Type
 Changes a split label type XFL into a main_sprite type or vice-versa

+### Convert Newspaper Zombie XFL
+Converts a Newspaper Zombie XFL into an XFL that is easier for Sen to pack by handling some of the tedious work adjusting.
+For a more proper guide on how to use it, please see this video from Hamulous: https://youtu.be/SyAoR_PYe5s?si=rpdpxTouxsNRXQBU

-If you have suggestions on what kind of functions to add, feel free to reach out to me
+If you have suggestions on what kind of functions to add, feel free to reach out to me either on Discord @stuff26